darrellsuggs/darrell.thoughts/_posts/2025-07-25-c0001-career-chaos-leaving-a-job.md

 **Cohesity: 1 Toxic Year**

 Cohesity, another multi-hundred employee startup was next (I guess I'm a slow learner).
 For the first time in my professional career I experienced an incredibly toxic environment and an even more toxic management.
 I left on my own, but my really poor manager was pushing.
 This was a more brutal experience than being booted by NetApp to be honest.
 The experience really had a toll on me personally and professionally.
+Note to self to do more homework when changing jobs.

+**Interviews: Brutal**

 The ensuing interview cycle was brutal.
 I hadn't really interviewed aggressively in over six years.
 The landscape had changed.
 Drastically.
 The interview process is incredible (topic for another place).
 I was told "no thanks" by three of the biggest tech companies.
 Not an easy thing.